apache/beam/examples/kafka-to-pubsub/README.md

     under the License.
 -->

-# Apache Beam Template to ingest data from Apache Kafka to Google Cloud Pub/Sub
+# Apache Beam pipeline example to ingest data from Apache Kafka to Google Cloud Pub/Sub

 This directory contains an [Apache Beam](https://beam.apache.org/) pipeline example that creates a pipeline to read data from a single or multiple topics from